Andrew Agwunobi

 Andrew Chuma Agwunobi (born 1965) is an American physician and administrator.
-He has been the CEO for UConn Health since 2014 and was appointed interim president of the University of Connecticut on May 19, 2021.
-He is the first non-white person to serve as UConn president.
+He was the CEO for UConn Health from 2014 to 2022 and became interim president of the University of Connecticut starting on May 19, 2021.
+He was the first non-white person to be UConn president.

 On January 14, 2022, Agwunobi announced his resignation as interim president of UConn and CEO of UConn Health to work for Humana.
 His resignation took effect on February 20, 2022.
 Radenka Maric succeeded him as interim president.

 Early life and education

 Agwunobi was born in Scotland in 1965 and raised in rural Scotland and Nigeria.
 His father, Titus Chukwuma Agwunobi, a surgeon, was an Igbo from Nigeria.
 His mother, Veronica Marie Stuart Shaw, a nurse, is of Scottish descent.
 They met while Titus Agwunobi was studying medicine at the University of St. Andrews.
 Both came from wealthy families, but their interracial marriage led to their parents disowning them.

-A pediatrician by training, Andrew Agwunobi received an MD from the University of Jos in 1989 and completed his residency at the Howard University Hospital in Washington, D.C.
-He went on to earn an MBA from the Stanford Graduate School of Business in 2001.
+A pediatrician by training, Andrew Agwunobi received an M.D. from the University of Jos in 1989 and completed his residency at the Howard University Hospital in Washington, D.C.
+He went on to earn an M.B.A. from the Stanford Graduate School of Business in 2001.